By Angela (Ceresnie) Prince, former Climb CEO

 Careers are so much more than just salaries.
 1/3 of our lives are spent at work — and we’ve heard directly from our conversations with our learners and (of course!) our own experiences in the educational system that the decision to take a course is not always or only about making more money, but often about expanding one’s knowledge, learning a new skill or subject, or deciding if a career change is the right next step.
 This is one of the reasons we offer our own employees an annual education benefit to explore a new skill, regardless of its relevance to their current role.

 While most of the learners we’ve supported to date have attended programs in order to gain a step up in earning potential, that money was not the only value of those programs.
-What is key in supporting programs that are exploratory in nature, however, is that the learner understands the purpose of this education and understands that it may not lead to a monetary ROI.
+What is key in supporting programs that are exploratory in nature, however, is that the learner understands the purpose of this education and understands that it may not lead to monetary results.

-Whether that means escaping an office job like Elliot, gaining more teaching skills to be better for your students like Ivey, or moving to a type of work that gives you more satisfaction and personal empowerment like Christy, Luis, and Kyle
+Whether that means escaping an office job like Elliot, gaining more teaching skills to be better for your students like Ivey, or moving to a type of work that gives you more satisfaction and personal empowerment like Christy, Luis, and Kyle.

 This is why career exploration courses are absolutely aligned with our mission of promoting learner interests because they play an important role in the career transformation journey.

-That being said, we want to ensure that we’re helping people explore careers in a financially responsible way and with the right expectations
+That being said, we want to ensure that we’re helping people explore careers in a financially responsible way and with the right expectations.

 Why we’ve chosen a $5k cutoff: